For commercial real estate professionals, one of the key obstacles in finding new opportunities is knowing how to find commercial property owners.

 Unfortunately, tracking down information on commercial property owners is challenging.
 Depending on your location, asset specialization, and of course, your role in CRE, searching for property owners can vary quite a bit.

-Even certain debt brokers, for example, will have to search for property owners in a much different way than another debt broker in an adjacent county.
+Even a debt broker, for example, will have to search for owners in different ways than other debt brokers (from an adjacent county).

 How to Find Commercial Property Owners

 Reonomy lets you search for properties based on a combination of location, asset type, sales, debt, building and lot, and ownership filters.
 Not only can your search be extremely granular, but the platform lends itself to an ability to run many different types of searches.

 From one debt broker to another debt broker, to investors, solar installers, roofers, insurance professionals, and on, ownership data is being made easily available and searchable on a national scale with Reonomy.

 Running a property owner search on Reonomy is quick and easy, and can be done using a number of different physical and financial property characteristics.